Junkers Ju 87: In popular culture

 According to Richard King, the sound of the "Lärmgerät" (often incorrectly referred to as "Jericho trumpets") "is often used in movies and TV shows as the classic dive bomber sound, plane crashing sound, or for an anvil dropping on Wile E. Coyote’s head".

+The Ju-87 siren is played at the end of Pink Floyd's "In the Flesh?" from The Wall.
+In the film, a Stuka is shown bombing Pink's father as the song plays.